 - Interdisciplinary teaching provides multiple perspectives.
 Students are taught by experts from disciplines across the University and beyond.

 - Practical experience supplements leading theory.
-The lecturers and visiting speakers all have practical experience of advising government, business and communities on aspects of sustainable development as well as being leaders in their academic fields.
+Many lecturers and visiting speakers have practical experience of advising government, business and communities on aspects of sustainable development, and are all leaders in their academic fields.

 - Students are placed in internships at an energy company in Moscow during their second year.

-During the first year at St Andrews, students complete six modules.
+During the first year at St Andrews, students complete seven taught modules.
 Teaching methods include lectures, tutorials, seminar presentations, student-led workshops, as well as field trips and away days.
-Over the course of the year, but with particular focus during the summer months, students research and write a 15,000-word dissertation that is the culmination of their first degree.
+Over the course of the year, but with particular focus during the summer months, students research a project area and produce an academic literature review, a professional policy brief and a reflective essay.

 During the second year at MGIMO, students complete six modules.
 Teaching is conducted by leading CEOs in energy companies.
 Students are placed in an internship with an energy company during their second year at Moscow which typically lasts from 4 to 12 weeks depending upon student availability and the company's role.
 Internships are usually unpaid, but this can vary depending upon experience.
 All travel costs for internships are normally covered.